jsalvasoler/jsalvasoler/README.md

 These are repositories of some of my personal and university projects, including:
    - An implementation of AlphaZero for Connect 4
+   - Heuristics for the Trigger-Arc TSP problem
+   - A refactor of the karpathy/tinyGPT repo, with some further experiments
    - Transformer classifier for predicting the gender of a word
    - Reinforcement Learning for racetrack curve optimization
    - Heuristics for the Weighted Editing S-Plex problem